cjustinas/BSW-Data-Course/chapter1.md

 `pandas - for data manipulation and analysis`

-`numpy - for working with data arrays.`
+`numpy - for working with data arrays`

 `@instructions`